rhpandit11/Data-Theory/Cloud/BigQuery.md

 ---

+Google BigQuery data types:

+* NUMERIC (including INT64, NUMERIC, BIGNUMERIC, and FLOAT64)

+  * Integer type (INT64) - The values can't contain decimals or fractional components.
+  * Numeric type (NUMERIC DECIMAL) - Stores exact, high-precision decimal numbers with up to 38 digits of precision.use for storing large financial data,currency values and precise calculations.
+  * Bignumeric type (BIGNUMERIC BIGDECIMAL) - similar as numeric but allows even larger numbers with more digits of precision.
+  * Floating point type (FLOAT64) - stores 64-bit floating point number use for store decimal precision numbers.
+* BOOLEAN - store logical valuse of either TRUE or FALSE use for flags, binary condition or toggles in data.
+* STRING - stores text data operates on Unicode characters use for storing names,description and text fields.
+* BYTES - stores binary data as a sequence of bytes rather than Unicode characters useful for storing images,files, encoded data etc.
+* TIME (including DATE, TIME, DATETIME, and TIMESTAMP)

+  * DATE - stores calendar dates without time.
+  * TIME - stores time-of-day values without date.
+  * DATETIME - stores both the date and time(without time zone information)
+  * TIMESTAMP - stores an exact point in time, including the date and time(with time zone).
+* GEOGRAPHY - stores latitude/longitude co-ordinates, geometric shapes points, lines, and polygons.
+* ARRAY - stores a collections of  ordered list of items of a single data type. useful for store list of related data such as user tags or items in an order.Note that none of these elements can be of an ARRAY type themselves.
+* STRUCT - stores a collection of key-value pairs, where each key is associated with a value of a specific data type.userful for storing ex. user profile with multiple attributes.
+EX: STRUCT<name STRING, age INT64>('John Doe', 30)

+GEOGRAPHY, ARRAY,STRUCT will not work on orderby, groupby, distinct, partitionby, compare to others.

+---

 Big Query Time Travel:(ex: avenger endgame)

 In bigquery time travel is used to access historical data for analysis and troubleshooting.This means that you can query data that was stored, updated, or deleted in the past.